briwagner/OAuth_JWT_recipes/README.md

 ### Configuring an Integration Key for the OAuth JWT flow

-The app's integration key must have a public/private keypair and a secret configured:
+The app's integration key must have a public/private keypair configured:

 1. Goto the DocuSign Administrator Tool (New DocuSign Signing Experience)
 1. Open the INTEGRATIONS / API and Keys screen